 default

 An ultrasound scan lets us assess the structure of the liver.
-Significant structural changes are easily seen, such as masses on the liver.
+Significant structural changes are easily seen, such as masses on or within the liver.
 Diffuse disease can show as abnormalities in the texture of the liver but does not always cause visible changes.
+Depending on what type of disease is suspected, a sample of liver cells may be taken with a needle during the ultrasound (known as a fine needle aspirate).
 Ultrasound also allows us to examine the gall bladder and other abdominal organs.
 Most animals will allow ultrasound to be performed either awake or under light sedation.
 It requires the fur to be clipped over the abdomen but is not a painful procedure.

 default